 “I’ve always been drawn to creating characters and bringing stories to life,” she says.
 “I’m really drawn to the underdog and to analyzing why people do what they do.
 I want to play characters who truly reveal themselves and tell the stories that rarely get told.”

-Cherita was mentored by the renowned Director and Acting Teacher Wynn Handman, Co- Founder or The American Palace Theatre.
+Cherita was mentored by the renowned Director and Acting Teacher Wynn Handman, Co-Founder of The American Palace Theatre.
 He is credited with having a huge impact and influence on her as an artist.
 She has also trained with Stan Kirsch Studios, Lynette Sheldon Actor’s Studio, and The Barrow Group School.
-She currently holds a B.A. of Dramatic Arts Cum Laude from Utica College of Syracuse University.
+She currently holds a B.A. in Dramatic Arts Cum Laude from Utica College of Syracuse University.

 Cherita has performed with several theatre companies including the Manhattan Class Company, Ensemble Studio Theatre, New York Theatre Workshop, New York International Fringe Festival, Yale Repertory Theatre, St. Louis Black Repertory Theatre, NY Stage and Film and the Apollo Theatre.

-She is currently working on an activity book titled “Out of the Box Fun: 25 Creative Activities to Help You Connect with your Young People,” based on her experience as an actor and former teaching artist in the New York public school system.
+She is also an author of an activity book titled “Out of the Box Fun: 25 Creative Activities to Help You Connect with Your Young People,” based on her experience as an actor and former teaching artist in the New York public school system.